YottaDB/YDBDoc/MessageRecovery/about.rst

 Plugin error: The plugin detected an internal error.

 Action: This error indicates that there is a communication error between YottaDB and the gtmcrypt plug-in.
-Replace the process with undamaged one.
+Replace the process with an undamaged one.
 Report the entire incident context to your YottaDB support channel.

 **Encryption key file <path> not found**